KLIEBHAN/tts-chrome-extension/README.md

 - If you experience issues with audio playback, try reloading the page and attempting again.
 - Refresh the page and try again.
 - Disable and re-enable the extension in `chrome://extensions/`.
+- Ensure that you've run `npm run build` after making changes to the Tailwind CSS.

 ## Contributing